-- We are passing the state variable inputValue as a value prop to the input element.
+- We pass the state variable inputValue as a value prop to the input element.

-- Similarly, we are passing the handleOnChange function to the onChange prop of the input component.
+- Similarly, we pass the handleOnChange function to the onChange prop of the input component.

 - Now, whatever you type inside the input element will set the value of the inputValue state via handleOnChange, and then the same will be displayed in the input element.